tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 The following set common path attributes are shared for primary forward and reverse primary and secondary paths:

+path-computation-method:

+> A YANG leaf that specifies the method used for computing the TE path.

+path-computation-server:

+> A YANG container that holds the path computation server properties when the path is externally queried.

 compute-only:

 > A path of TE Tunnel is, by default, provisioned so that it can is instantiated